Dexa Scan Test, Book Bone Density Test in Australia Today

 - Recent Tests: If you have had a barium exam or have been injected with a contrast dye for a CT scan or radioisotope scan in the past two weeks, you should inform your technician.
 These substances can impact the test results.

-- Heavy Exercise: Engaging in heavy exercise right before the scan might not be advisable as it could temporarily alter bone density readings.
+- Heavy Exercise: Engaging in heavy exercise right before the scan might not be advisable as it could temporarily alter DEXA bone scan results.

 Always follow specific instructions given by your healthcare provider or the testing facility.